 3. Case management and automated workflows

-Case management and automated workflows are used to speed up the triage and close of payment fraud cases more efficiently.
+Case management and automated workflows are used to speed up the triage and close of digital payment fraud cases more efficiently.
 They help create a one-stop view into the incident summary, incident details, and fraud category displays.

 Established the right way, case management and efficient workflows will help notify the right teams to immediately investigate flagged transactions and create an audit trail of every suspicious transaction investigation.